 Can You Use Neem Oil For Powdery Mildew Control?

-Believe it or not, neem oil is an effective fungicide and can work wonders against powdery mildew and other infections.
+Believe it or not, neem oil is an effective fungicide that works wonders against downy mildew and other infections.

 To Soak or Spray Neem Oil For Powdery Mildew

-Powdery mildew is a surface fungus, meaning it won’t infect below your plant’s surface outside of a massive infection.
+Powdery mildew is a surface fungus that won’t infect below your plant’s surface outside of a massive infection.

-As a result, you may wish to skip on a soil soak – unless there are scale, aphids, or other pests also affecting the plant.
+As a result, you may wish to skip a soil soak – unless there are scale, bugs, spider mites, aphids, whiteflies, Japanese beetles, or other pests also affecting the plant.